The Funhouse: Novelization

 A novelization of the screenplay was written by Dean Koontz, under the pseudonym Owen West.
 As the film production took longer than expected, the book was released before the film.
-The novel contains a great deal of backstory and characterization which was not used in the film.
+The novel contains a great deal of backstory and characterization which was not used in the film, including a Satanic subplot and several religious themes culled from Koontz's own Catholic background.